k3n/PHP-Memoize/README.md

 function **memoize** ( callable _$fnOrig_, callable _$fnHash_ )
 ------

-The first argument is your function to that you want to optimize.
+The first argument is your function to optimize.

 The second argument is your hashing function, which will receive a single argument -- an array representing the parameters.
 Your hash function should return a value that can safely be used an array key.

+Both arguments will be invoked as the first argument to [call_user_func()](http://php.net/manual/en/function.call-user-func.php).

 ------